Innovators 2013 part three – Peter Mertens and team tackle bluetongue disease

 Did you always want to be a scientist?

 I always knew I wanted to be a scientist from the age of about eight.
 Originally I was interested more in plants and botany, growing orchids and cacti – things which I still enjoy.
 I got into all that at school, and then did 'A' level biology, physics, mathematics, and chemistry.
-I went onto a degree in Microbiology and Virology at Warwick University, and then an opportunity appeared for a post-graduate degree working on viruses of insects in the Forestry Department at Oxford.
+I went onto a degree in Microbiology and Virology at The University of Warwick, and then an opportunity appeared for a post-graduate degree working on viruses of insects in the Forestry Department at Oxford.
 After my doctorate I moved to Canada as a post-doctoral Fellow at the University of Guelph in Ontario, working on viruses of salmon and trout.
 These viruses all have genomes composed of separate segments of double-stranded RNA.
 I came back to the UK in 1981, 32 years ago, and have worked on bluetongue mostly to the present day.
 Is it really as long as that?!

 Is such a success story the pinnacle of your career?

 It's certainly one of them.
-About 10 years ago with Dave Stuart's group at Oxford University we solved the atomic structure of the bluetongue virus core – it's composed of 1000 separate protein molecules which I think is still the largest atomic structure ever solved – and that got onto the front page on Nature.
+About 10 years ago with Dave Stuart's group at University of Oxford we solved the atomic structure of the bluetongue virus core – it's composed of 1000 separate protein molecules which I think is still the largest atomic structure ever solved – and that got onto the front page on Nature.
 Scientifically that was a real high spot.

 This is a high spot in a different way.
 This is one of the major recent successes for veterinary medicine.
 If you look at what happened in Germany, France, Holland and Belgium, they lost hundreds of thousands of animals directly killed by the disease.
 In UK we had 300 infected animals, of which probably less than 50 died with no culling at all because the virus is insect-transmitted and we currently have no effective way of controlling the midges.